nebari-dev/nebari/docs/source/installation/configuration.md

 ```

 * The `primary_group` is the group name assigned to files that are
   written for the user.
-* `groups` are a mapping of group name to an empty map (no entries are required within that map any longer).
+* `groups` are a mapping of group name to an empty map (no entries are
+  required within that map any longer).
+* `shared_users_group` is an optional key (default False) which
+  optionally adds all users to a default group named `users`.
+Only new
+  users created after this option is enabled will be added to the
+  `users` group.
+You will have to manually add existing users to the
+  `users` group if you chose to enable this option later.

 #### Admin and Users Group